Facebook buys $5.7 billion stake in India’s Jio to bring WhatsApp payments to small grocery stores

-(Reuters) — Facebook will spend $5.7 billion for 10% of Reliance Industries’s digital business, as the social media firm looks to leverage its popular WhatsApp messenger to offer digital payment services to small grocers in India.
+(Reuters) — Facebook will spend $5.7 billion for 10% of Reliance Industries’ digital business as the social media firm looks to leverage its popular WhatsApp messenger to offer digital payment services to small grocery stores in India.

-The deal will help Reliance cut debt that has piled up in its push to secure top spot for its Jio Infocomm telco, and help boost its new online grocery marketplace JioMart.
+The deal will help Reliance cut debt that has piled up in its push to secure the top spot for its Jio Infocomm telco and help boost its new online grocery marketplace JioMart.

 India’s online grocery market is lucrative but competitive, with Amazon’s Pantry jostling for market share with Walmart’s Flipkart and BigBasket, backed by China’s Alibaba.

-But a lot of untapped value lies in India’s kirana stores, or small grocers, lifeblood of the country’s $375 billion grocery industry, according to data from the Retailers Association of India.
+But a lot of untapped value lies in India’s kirana stores, or small grocery stores, the lifeblood of the country’s $375 billion grocery industry, according to data from the Retailers Association of India.

-“In the near future JioMart … and WhatsApp will empower nearly 30 million small Indian kirana shops to digitally transact with every customer in their neighborhood,” Mukesh Ambani, Reliance’s billionaire CEO said in a video statement.
+“In the near future, JioMart … and WhatsApp will empower nearly 30 million small Indian kirana shops to digitally transact with every customer in their neighborhood,” Mukesh Ambani, Reliance’s billionaire CEO, said in a video statement.

 WhatsApp has 400 million users in India, its biggest market.
-It has been trying to secure approval to roll out its digital payment service in India, to compete with the likes of Google Pay.
+It has been trying to secure approval to roll out its digital payment service in India to compete with the likes of Google Pay.

 “Both Jio and Facebook want to tap feature phone users; both have been trying to tap payments and both want to increase grassroots adoption,” said Tarun Pathak, associate director at Hong Kong-based Counterpoint Research.